Listed Buildings and Other Designated Heritage Assets

 Listed Buildings (1463)

 Scheduled Monuments (158)

 o Grade I (0)

 Protected Wrecks (0)

 The statutory, or legal, list and descriptions for all of these can be found on The National Heritage List for England (NHLE) held by Historic England.

-It is useful to note that Historic England's mapping system shows listed buildings as points, therefore it does not always highlight the full extent of the building(s) protected.
+It is useful to note that Historic England's mapping system shows listed buildings as points, therefore it does not always highlight the full extent of the building(s) area(s) protected.

 The reason the online system does not give a complete picture is because Section 1(5) of the legislation for listed buildings, the Planning (Listed Building and Conservation Areas) Act 1990, states: